 Depending on what happens at the draft, Samuel should remain their WR1 option, but is more of a WR2/borderline-WR3 for fantasy purposes.
 Kendrick Bourne and Dante Pettis have been underwhelming and both Trent Taylor and Jalen Hurd need to stay healthy for any fantasy relevance.

 Emmanuel Sanders landed in a great spot for him both in real-life football and for functions of fantasy.
 He gets an improvement at quarterback and is in an offense that threw over 100 more balls in 2019.

 Heading into this season, Sanders should be valued as a WR3, but early ADP has him more in the WR4 to possible flex zone.
-He’s leaving boards as WR53 in best-ball drafts, somewhere in the 12th round.
+He’s leaving boards as WR44, somewhere in the 11th round.
 Now seems like a great time to invest in Sanders as his value should increase after the dust settles from free agency.